Strong approximation and a conjecture of Harpaz and Wittenberg: Handling square-freeness

 Let $K/\QQ$ be a number field of degree $n$.
 Let $d\in \NN$ be square-free and let $\mathfrak{F}_X$ be as in \eqref{eq:domain}, where $\fF$ is a fundamental domain of $\fo_{K}/U_{K}^+$.
 We put $\cR(X):=\ZZ^n\cap \fF_X$ for ease of notation, and proceed to define the counting functions

-for any $d\in \NN$ and $X,X_1,X_2>0$.
-When $d$ is small compared to $X,X_1,X_2$ it is easy to produce asymptotic formulae for these quantities.
+for any $d\in \NN$ and $X\in \RR_{>0}$ and $\XX=(X_1,X_2)\in \RR_{>0}^2$.
 By adapting an argument of Matthiesen \cite[Lemma 3.1]{M} we will show that $M_d(X)$ and $N_d(\XX)$ are both small for large square-free values of $d$.
 This is the purpose of the following result, which is absolutely pivotal in our work.

 \begin{lemma} Let $\ve>0$ and let $d\in \NN$ be square-free.
 Then

 where the implied constants depend at most on $K$ and the choice of $\ve$. \end{lemma}